Philippe De Ridder: Dayu FC

 In China, De Ridder worked with a young 18-year-old Chinese player for six months.
 He trained him every day with his 360 training method, thus allowing him to sign a pro-contract with Belgian club RSC Anderlecht.
 De Ridder also initiated the international development of Chinese U9, discovering 8 talented players and bringing them to the best youth football tournament in Belgium.

 CD Marino

 After discovering a young player from Ghana in China, De Ridder trained him with the 360 method for four months.
 He then brought him to sign a contract with CD Marino.

 Goalkeepers

 After developing the likes of Abhra Mondal and Gurpreet Singh Sandhu, De Ridder also became the first football coach in India to bring a foreign goalkeeper from South Korea to the I League.

 Experience around the world

 Senegal - Dakar

 De Ridder went to scout some players for CD Marino, develop international relations.
 He also shared the 360 Method with several local football academies.

 Cameroon - Douala

 De Ridder visited several local schools and football academies to scout local talents.
 He also shared his 360 Training Method as well as develop international relations.

-2018 - India - Mumbai Experience

-Went to develop international relations for CD Marino, share 360 CFT method with several local football academies, share some 360 knowledge with several football local coaches, organised different football event like the first tournament for Goalkeepers in India.